kerixyz/mat_stats_inference/README.md

 ![](plot_publisher_dist.png)

 We see that PS4 is a very popular platform for purchasing videogames.
 This surprises me as I assume that there are more people playing on their PCs, until I realized that we are looking at video game sales and not player base in general, which makes sense because a lot of popular pc games are free such as League of Legends and Fortnite, as opposed to PS4 games.
 Action games are most popular video game genre.
-I flipped the graph for the video game publisher since it would be easier to read the x-values (publishers).
+I flipped the graph for the video game publisher since it would be easier to read the x- values (publishers).

 ***